huntdatacenter/docs/docs/do-science/tools/technical-tools/gpu.md

 ---
 title: GPU
 category: Technical tools
-permalink: /working-in-your-lab/technical-tools/gpu
 sidebarDepth: 1
-description: We offer GPU machine types in our IaaS tier allowing you to run the AI/ML workloads of your choice.
+description: HUNT Cloud offers GPU machines for your AI/ML workloads.
 ---

 # GPU on HUNT Cloud

-We offer GPU machine types in our IaaS tier allowing you to run the AI/ML workloads of your choice.
+**We offer GPUs that you can to On-demand and BLUE machine so you can run your AI/ML workloads of your choice.**

+## GPU Models

-See [GPU specification](/services/machine-types/#gpu-accelerator-machine-types) for more details on the specific GPU models we offer.
+See our [GPU specification](/services/machine-types/#gpu-accelerator-machine-types) for more details on the specific GPU models we offer.

 ## Software